urshzzxx/100-days-of-code/log.md

 ## Day 9: August 18, 2017

 **Today's Progress:** Worked on and finished the Beauty Routine list.
 Added my own CSS styling to it.
 The project adds and removes a beauty routine product that the user can enter into the app.
+I also added a little moon icon using font-awesome so I thought that was cute!

-**Thoughts:** It's really cool to see the functionality of something like this because we enter and remove information all the time.
-I thought it was cool when the value typed into the ```input``` was extracted and entered into a list-form.
+**Thoughts:** I went back to using ```append()``` instead of ```prepend()``` because it made more sense to add new values to the bottom (in this case at least bc it's in order).
+It's really cool to see the functionality of something like this because we enter and remove information all the time.
+I thought it was also cool when the value typed into the ```input``` was extracted and entered into a list-form.
 I think jQuery is awesome and seems simple to use instead of the complex logic.
 It was fun building something that I can actually use.
-I definitely want to come back to this and add more to the styling because I think it looks a bit plain right now, maybe add animation when I learn it.
+I definitely want to come back to this and add more styling because I think it looks a bit plain right now, maybe add animation when I learn it.

 ![image](https://media.giphy.com/media/l1KvLXg0QqntYnGhi/giphy.gif)